 The Engineering Investigations Intensive is designed to provide an introduction to the different disciplines within the broad field of engineering, such as Civil and Environmental Engineering, Mechanical Engineering, Computer Science, and Biomedical Engineering.
 Many of the significant challenges facing society involve engineering -- from clear water, to renewable energy, to personalized medicine.
 As Engineering is a diverse field with multiple sub-fields and many possible career pathways, this program will provide students with an overview of the different disciplines within engineering to broaden their understanding of the field and highlight the multiple ways engineers work and impact the world!

 Engineering Investigations balances presentations and discussions with hands-on and minds-on explorations of engineering.
 Participants will hear from researchers, students, and industry professionals about their work in research, design, and entrepreneurship.
 In addition, participants will be engaged in learning methods and approaches for engineering design, exploring engineering ethics and its intersections with ethics and social justice, and applying these ideas through hands-on projects.
 The program culminates in students taking a deeper dive into an area of engineering they find engaging in order to develop a final product or presentation.

-- Explore the breadth of engineering theory and practice, including engineering ethics and its intersections with social justice
+- Explore the breadth of engineering theory and practice with world-class faculty, including engineering ethics and its intersections with social justice

 - Work in teams to apply engineering theory to real-world problems